HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

     api_key=key,
 )
 ```
+### Testing Anthropic API with Claude 3.5 Sonnet

-For all our examples we will use Claude 3.5 Sonnet model which has been extensively trained on structured generation tasks and is highly versatile across different structures like JSON, YAML, XML and CSV.
+For all our examples, we will use Claude 3.5 Sonnet model which has been extensively trained on structured generation tasks and is highly versatile across different structures like JSON, YAML, XML and CSV.
 The latest model version at the moment of writing is `claude-3-5-sonnet-20240620`.

-Let's start with a simple example where we ask the model what is a JSON schema, to test that everything is properly installed and that the API key is working.
+Let's start with a simple example where we ask the model what a JSON schema is, to test that everything is properly installed and that the API key is working.

 ```python
 response = client.messages.create(